NorthOC/thefriendlyskies.github.io/content/article/fighter-jets-of-all-time.md

 The Mikoyan-Gurevich I-350, introduced in 1951, was the first Soviet aircraft capable of maintaining supersonic speed, reaching Mach 1.02 (1,260 km/h, 780 mph), though some sources [question this claim](https://www.reddit.com/r/WeirdWings/comments/1f0mosz/mig_i350_the_supersonic_fresco/).

-With that in mind, let’s dive into the fastest fighter jets ever built, starting from 10th place and working our way to the fastest of all time.
+With that in mind, let’s dive into the fastest aircraft ever built, starting from 10th place and working our way to the fastest of all time.

 ## 10. Sukhoi Su-27